India's huge outsourcing industry struggles with work-from-home scenario

 Indian software services firms, led by Tata Consultancy Services TCS.NS and Infosys INFY.NS, gained prominence by giving Western clients low-cost solutions to routine computer problems.
 Over time, they assumed a major role at many global companies.

-Three employees of mid-sized IT services firm Mphasis, MBFL.NS in the western Indian city of Pune, said they were all being asked to come to the office until last Friday, even as some expressed concerns about working in close proximity with roughly 90 other people.
+Three employees of midsize IT services firm Mphasis MBFL.NS in the western Indian city of Pune said they were all being asked to come to the office until last Friday, even as some expressed concerns about working in close proximity with roughly 90 other people.

 Maharashtra state, where Pune is located, had imposed restrictions on private company employees going to offices in an effort to curb the spread of the virus.
 But it made exemptions for essential services including some IT companies.